Boot modes: network boot and hybrid boot

 Similarly to the network boot, the volatile variant properly ensures reproducibility at each reboot.
 The copy of image contents on the local disk is kept read-only and another sub-directory (of the same disk) is used as a read-write overlay.
 This overlay directory is reset at each bootup, which leads to a clean boot, free of any artefact from the previous runs, and using only the WalT image contents at first.

-One can activate the volatile hybrid boot on a physical node by creating a directory named walt-hybrid at the root of an ext4 partition, on a local disk (or SD card) of the node.
-If an empty file named .persistent is created in this directory walt-hybrid, the boot method switches to the persistent variant.
+One can activate the volatile hybrid boot on a physical node by creating a directory named walt_hybrid at the root of an ext4 partition, on a local disk (or SD card) of the node.
+If an empty file named .persistent is created in this directory walt_hybrid, the boot method switches to the persistent variant.

 Using virtual nodes, one just has to select the appropriate template when adding the disk.
 (See walt help show vnode-disks for more info.)